-Written in the aftermath of a close friend’s death, Ulysses is an attempt by Alfred Tennyson to come to terms with the loss.
-Taking one of the most famous characters from one of the most famous stories ever told – Ulysses (otherwise known as Odysseus) from Homer’s epics, the Iliad and the Odyssey – and repurposes the story to fit certain themes.
+‘Ulysses’ was written in the aftermath of Alfred Lord Tennyson’s close friend’s death (Arthur Hallam).
+In this poem, Tennyson attempted to come to terms with the loss.
+Taking one of the most famous characters from one of the oldest stories ever told – Ulysses (otherwise known as Odysseus) from Homer’s epics, the Iliad, and the Odyssey – and repurposes the story to fit certain themes.

-Throughout the poem, Tennyson attempts to imagine life from the perspective of the title character, Ulysses.
+This poem attempts to imagine life from the perspective of the title character, Ulysses.
 After ten years away from home, the Greek is now faced with the prospect of one final voyage.
 But, after a decade of adventures, the character dwells on whether he wants to remain with the mundanity and boredom of life at home, as well as whether he is the same man who left all those years ago.

 It lit/tle pro/fits that/ an id/le king